duckietown/book-opmanual-duckiebot/src/setup/02-software/sw-introduction.md

 * `Share with my Mac` (for connecting to the Internet).
 * `Bridged Networking` (for connecting to your Duckiebot).
 ```

+If using a M-series Mac (ARM architecture), some success has been achieved by emulating a x86 architecture using [UTM](https://mac.getutm.app/).

 ```{attention}
 While VMs on different host OS might work: